wxc397/FAPM/README.md

 **BMv2/**:the P4 code of FAPM

-**controller/**:the python code for controller Determination of Cluster Centers
+**controller/**:the python code for controller and the determination of cluster centers

 # Experiment
 - Configure the BMv2 switch with different P4 code: